 The result was beyond expectation: yak was lusciously soft, warm and durable.
 In December 2005, the team was ready to launch Norlha Textiles.

 Yak fiber was a local commodity in Zorge Ritoma, where it was decided the workshop would be built, and the people from the area seemed to have a natural inclination for spinning and weaving.
 Though the technologies they used were based upon tradition they were insufficient for the levels of production Norlha sought to achieve.

-So Norlha’s founders took an innovative approach by introducing a mix of more versatile techniques taken from Nepali and Indian spinning and weaving traditions that were well adapted to a village setting and modern technology.
-Dechen and her team went for training in Cambodia, where they learned silk weaving, then to Nepal where they learned to weave wool.
+So Norlha’s founders took an innovative approach by introducing a mix of more versatile techniques taken from Nepali and Indian spinning and weaving traditions that were well adapted to a village setting.
+Dechen and her team went for training in Cambodia where they learned silk weaving, then to Nepal where they learned to weave wool.
 They returned to Amdo with looms, charkhas and two trainers.
 Thirty local people were hired and trained in large tents while the workshop was under construction.

 By November 2007, the building was completed and the team began production.
 In January 2008, Norlha presented its first products on the Paris market.

-Norlha will celebrate its 10th anniversary in a year.
+Norlha will celebrate its 10th anniversary this year.
 We now count 120 year round employees, with clients in Europe, Asia and America, five showrooms and a strong social media presence in China and around the world.

 Kim Yeshi, President & Co-Founder